icipe-official/vectoratlas-software-code/docs/docker_cleanup.md

 5. Hit the ```Ctrl + O``` and then ```Ctrl + X``` to save and close the file.

 #### Scheduling
-6. Once we've created the file, we need to tell the Operating System that it needs to be executable with the following command:
+6. Once the file is created, we need to tell the Operating System that it needs to be executable with the following command:
 ```
 sudo chmod +x /etc/cron.weekly/docker-prune-weekly
 ```